CosmWasm/sylvia-book/src/basics/state.md

 # Contract state

 We can instantiate our contract, but it doesn't do anything afterward.
 Let's make it more complex.
-In this chapter we will introduce the contracts state.
+In this chapter, we will introduce the contracts state.

 ## Adding contract state

-Name of our contract spoils it's state.
+The name of our contract is a little spoiler.
 We will add the `counter` state.
-It's not a real world usage of smart contracts, but it allows us to see the usage of `sylvia` without getting into bussiness logic.
+It's not a real world usage of smart contracts, but it allows us to see the usage of `sylvia` without getting into business logic.

 The first thing to do is to update `Cargo.toml` with yet another dependency - the [`storage-plus`](https://crates.io/crates/cw-storage-plus) crate with high-level bindings for